 Have some questions about stem cell therapy?
 Read below to find answers.

 Is stem cell therapy approved by the FDA?

 No. Stem cell therapy is still being studied and investigated.
 It has not be approved by the FDA yet.

 Is it Safe?

-Yes!
+Yes, but here is always a risk associated with any procedure.
 Instead of placing harmful medicines or chemicals into your body, stem cell therapy simply returns a concentrated amount of your own stem cells back into your system.